 BELIEF #6: There is also love and darkness (and love *in* darkness).
 The over-association of ‘light’ with ‘love’ and ‘dark’ with ‘evil or sin’ is problematic and harmful.
-Personally, I’ve experienced greater depths of healing through surrendering to and being held by ‘darkness’ than I have via forces of ‘light’.
+Personally, I’ve experienced incredible depths of healing through surrendering to and being held by ‘darkness’.

 Healing is possible via light and darkness.
 As I see it, both light and darkness are held in love; love works through both.

 BELIEF #7: ‘Feeling your feelings’ does not always lead to healing and is not always the answer.
 There are exceptions to ‘feeling is healing’.
 The first is …for feeling to lead to healing we must be well enough resourced (supported by wellness, love, etc) to not just be overwhelmed and therefore re-traumatized by all we are attempting to feel… which leads to a second exemption (see Belief #8).